Preface: The Future of Short Track Auto Racing

 As mentioned in the introduction, the main purpose for sharing this vision statement is to suggest that promoters refocus their approach in improving the state of short track racing.

 There is a lot of negative talk in the pits and it most frequently revolves around the lack of communication and the absence of unity between tracks and series.
-The division in our sport is a hindrance.
+The division in short track racing is a hindrance.
 When the business community identifies this they then conclude that the owners and promoters of our sport don’t know how to run their business.
-We don’t want our sport to crumble from it’s foundation (meaning fan base, race teams, and business partners), therefore we have to create a more unified and positive vibe around the short track racing world.
+We don’t want our sport to crumble from it’s foundation which is a three-legged stool consisting of the fan base, race teams, and business partners.
+Therefore we have to create a more unified and positive vibe around the short track racing world.

 The word “profitable” isn’t used much in this statement because it’s an end result.
 Each individual speedway can become a progressive business and maintain financial sustainability if they are able to: